Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Board of Review

 Once a Scout has accomplished all requirements for a Rank, (Tenderfoot, Second Class, First Class, Star Scout, Life Scout, or Eagle Scout) and have completed a Scoutmaster Conference, a Board of Review will be arranged for him.
 The review board is made up of members of the Troop Committee.
-The purpose of the review is to give the scout the opportunity to talk about how he is getting along in the troop.
+The purpose of the review is to give the Scout the opportunity to talk about how he is getting along in the troop.
 Also to review the requirements for the rank he is progressing to, (Tenderfoot, Second Class, First Class, Star Scout, Life Scout, or Eagle Scout) to ensure that they have been met.
 Boards of Review are only offered on the 3rd weekly meeting of each month.
-The scout must schedule an appointment with Mrrs.
-Mona Brown (Board of Review, chairperson) one week in advance.
+The Scout must schedule an appointment with Mr. John Land (Board of Review, chairperson) one week in advance.

 Court of Honor